uviclibraries/podcasting/editing-audio-transitions-voiceovers.md

 ### Troubleshooting your music tracks

-Chances are you will need to tweak things to improve your track alignment,volume, or both.
+Chances are you will need to tweak things to improve your track alignment, volume, or both.

 #### Troubleshooting: track alignment